pbdcat/qServer/README.md

 drop/ – files to be added to an offline image.

 hlpr/ – scripts that are being called from make.cmd.
-These include basictweaks.cmd (basic registry tweaks), r_sxs.cmd (performs manual component removal), r_dism.cmd (removes packages using DISM), i_copy.cmd (copies files from /drop/ to their corresponding destinations) and i_dism.cmd (driver/package integration using DISM).
+These include basictweaks.cmd (basic registry tweaks), r_sxs.cmd (performs manual component removal), remsxs.cmd (unregisters winsxs components for further removal), r_dism.cmd (removes packages using DISM), i_copy.cmd (copies files from /drop/ to their corresponding destinations) and i_dism.cmd (driver/package integration using DISM).

 post_install/ - post-install tweaks that can be copied to the installation media and should be applied manually.

 # Usage
 Host OS: Windows 10 or higher is recommended.

 Drop your install.wim into the project folder and run make.cmd with TrustedInstaller privileges.
-Right now the script only works with Windows Server 2022 Standard (with Desktop Experience) build 20348.4405 (the build number is hard-coded in some parts of r_sxs.cmd).